All Episodes

 It's why they are celebrated, rewarded, and built up.

-Totally run by the left.
+Andrew Carnegie, Carnegie, Carnegie Foundation, totally run by the left.

 Andrew Carnegie was a conservative.

-Radical conservative by today's standards, even.
+Radical conservative by today's standards even.

-His foundation's been taken over.
+His foundation has been taken over.

-That's why there isn't a limbaugh foundation.
+That's why there isn't a Limbaugh Foundation.

-The last thing I'm going to have is that become a liberal bunch of you know what?
+The last thing I'm going to have is that become a liberal bunch of, you know what?

-Your name is Megan, and we're going to get to her here.
+Her name is Megan, and we're going to get to her here.

-Megan, it may be d not not long.
+Megan, it may be not long.

 With only about four hours, this is from just before noon Eastern time today.